logo

 Duration 1:00

 Another song of Rory Dall Morison that survived in the oral tradition into the 20th century is Oran do Iain Breac Mac Leòid, another poem addressed to Iain Breac MacLeod.
-This song is a poem in praise of his patron, and lamenting because Iain is away down south:
+This song is a mock lament, complaining that the patron is away down south for a while.

 Listen online to an archive recording from Tobar an Dualchais: Margaret Ross sings Oran do Iain Breac Mac Leòid in a field recording from 1953